Best Grow Lights for Beginners

 Growing herbs, salads, and small vegetable plants indoors is far easier than most people think — and choosing the best grow lights for beginners is the single biggest factor in getting strong, healthy growth.

-Beginners don’t want complicated hanging rigs, PAR charts, or industrial setups.
+Beginners don’t want complicated hanging rigs, PAR charts, or industrial-looking setups.
+They want something simple that fits real life in a UK home.

 • A simple light that plugs in